arun-gupta/mistral-playground/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/arun-gupta/mistral-playground)

 A modern, developer-friendly full-stack application for exploring and experimenting with Mistral's powerful open models (Mistral-7B, Mixtral) to understand their capabilities and performance.
-The platform also enables comprehensive comparison with other leading open-source language models including Meta's Llama 2/3, Google's Gemma, and Microsoft's DialoGPT.
+The platform also enables comprehensive comparison with other leading open source language models including Meta's Llama 2/3, Google's Gemma, and Microsoft's DialoGPT.

 ## 🎯 Key Features